El Zotz: Site description

 El Zotz has at least two principal ceremonial centres.
 The main ceremonial centre lies within the site core while the second of these is in an area known as El Diablo.
 The architecture at the site is massive and the stonework of excellent quality, which has undoubtedly helped in the preservation of the structures at the site.
 The structures were packed with rubble and mortar together with layers of clay, this last element likely brought from the lowland troughs near the site.
 The superstructures of the buildings at the site were built with large well-finished limestone blocks sealed with mortar, these were then covered with stucco and painted in a variety of colours, some traces of pigment still remain.
 Rooms within the superstructures were narrow and supported vaulted ceilings.

 Four chultunob were found cut into the limestone bedrock of the plazas at the site.
 These are artificial subterranean chambers that were probably used to store water.

 The site core is set out around a Central Plaza bordered by structures on the north and west sides.
 The Acropolis lies to the north of the Central Plaza with the East Plaza lying directly east of the Acropolis.
 The Plaza of the Five Temples lies to the west of the Central Plaza and the South Plaza lies to the south of both.
 The site core lies upon flatter terrain at the site, close to the two springs.
 The Proyecto Nacional Tikal carried out rescue works in the site core in 1983.

 The site core of El Zotz contains 49 buildings divided between four main groups.

+The spatial configuration of the site core, its peripheral ceremonial nodes, and associated ecological protection zones within the San Miguel La Palotada Biotope are structured as follows: